 • Scleral rupture;

-• Decreased general visual acuity;
+• Decreased overall visual acuity;

 • Changes in the structure of collagen fibers.